michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.0.0 - 2013/07/13 =
+* Added: the ability to specify the multiple attribute to the select field with the *vMultiple* key.
 * Added: the *color* input field that adds a color picker.
 * Added: the *addSubMenuItems()* and *addSubMenuItem()* methods that enables to add not only sub menu pages but also external links.
 * Added: the ability to list the terms of specified taxonomy with checkbox by taxonomy slug.